haasr/indeed-jobs-searcher/README.rst

 The Results
 -----------

-The results are stored in the ``searched_jobs`` folder.
-The first part of each file name (before the underscore) is a timestamp of when the data was scraped.
+The results are stored in the **searched_jobs** folder (unless a custom path was used in the file argument.
+The first part of each default file name (before the underscore) is a timestamp of when the data was scraped.

 The scraped job-search data are stored in the Excel workbook with ``bulk-job-searches.xlsx`` in its name.
 Each sheet in the workbook features the results for each location searched from the locations CSV file.